Elizabeth's Kitchen Diary

 • Heat gently, stirring constantly, until the mixture forms a film on the back of a wooden spoon.
 You'll be able to drag your finger over the back of the spoon and it will leave a line.
 Do not let it boil or it will separate.

-• Remove the custard mixture from the heat and stir in the broken pieces of white chocolate.
+• Remove the custard mixture from the heat and stir in 150 grams white chocolate, broken into small pieces.
 Stir until melted.
 Cover in cling film and leave to cool to room temperature.

-• Add the cream and vanilla seeds and transfer the mixture to the fridge to cool completely for a few hours.
+• Add 300 ml double cream and seeds from 1 vanilla bean pod and transfer the mixture to the fridge to cool completely for a few hours.

-• Meanwhile, to prepare the sorbet, coarsely chop the whole clementines and place in a saucepan along with the caster sugar and water.
+• Meanwhile, to prepare the sorbet, coarsely chop 4 clementines and place in a saucepan along with 150 grams caster sugar and 300 ml water.
 Bring to the boil and simmer, with the lid on, for 10 minutes.

-• Puree with a hand blender and leave to cool before adding the lemon juice and Goldschlager.
+• Puree with a hand blender and leave to cool before adding the juice of 1/2 lemon and 2 tbsp Goldschlager.

 • Transfer the mixture to a freezerproof container and freeze for a few hours.